You know I hadn’t tried scones before I moved to London? I didn’t even know what scones were.

 • Dip a 6 cm pastry cutter to cut out the scones.
 At this stage, you might have to press the remains of the dough back together in order to cut out another scone.
 If desired, brush the scones with a beaten egg to make them glossy.

 • Transfer the scones on the prepared baking sheet and place in the oven (middle shelf) for 15 to 18 minutes, until the scones are nicely risen and golden brown on top.
-Serve warm or cold.
+Serve warm or at room temperature.

 • Optional cardamom glaze: In a large bowl, mix 1/2 teaspoon ground cardamom, 3 tablespoons milk (or water) and 50 gr icing sugar until smooth.
 Glaze the scones once they have reached room temperature.